-Council may grant subsidy up to 50% on connection fees, if the customer can satisfy beyond reasonable doubt that they cannot and won't afford the full amount and its necessary that they be on prepaid.
+Council may grant subsidy up to 50% on prepaid conversion connection fees, if the customer meets indigency qualification criteria. can satisfy beyond reasonable doubt that they cannot and won't afford the full amount and its necessary that they be on prepaid.